Fundraising: Professional fundraisers

 Many non-profit organizations take advantage of the services of professional fundraisers.
 These fundraisers may be paid for their services either through fees unrelated to the amounts of money to be raised, or by retaining a percentage of raised funds (percentage-based compensation).
 The latter approach is expressly forbidden under the Code of Ethics of the Association of Fundraising Professionals (AFP), a professional membership body.

-However, by far the most common practice of American non-profits is to employ a staff person whose main responsibility is fund raising.
-This person is paid a salary like any other employee, and is usually a part of the top management staff of the organization.
+However, by far the most common practice of American non-profits is to employ a staff person whose primary responsibility is fund raising.
+This person is paid a salary like any other employee and is usually part of the organization's senior management team.

 Some non-profit organizations nonetheless engage fundraisers who are paid a percentage of the funds they raise.
-In the United States, this ratio of funds retained to funds passed on to the non-profit is subject to reporting to a number of state's Attorneys General or Secretaries of state.
-This ratio is highly variable and subject to change over time and place, and it is a point of contention between a segment of the general public and the non-profit organizations.
+In the United States, this ratio of funds retained to funds passed on to the non-profit is subject to reporting to a number of states' Attorneys General or Secretaries of State.
+This ratio is highly variable and subject to change over time and place, and it remains a point of contention between segments of the general public and non-profit organizations.

-The term 'professional fundraiser' is often legislated, referring to third-party firms whose services are contracted, whereas 'fundraising professionals' or development officers are typically individuals or staff at charitable non-profits.
-Although potentially confusing, it is important to note this distinction.
+The senior fundraising manager of a non-profit organization, company, or corporation is called a development director.
+The position works closely with a chief financial officer (CFO) or treasurer.
+A director of development is chiefly responsible for bringing in revenue streams to a non-profit — including grants, donations, and special events — while a CFO oversees the fiscal management of the organization.
+A CFO is rarely assigned to write grant narratives, but may oversee the budget section of a grant application or a fiscal report.
+Some larger organizations, especially those with significant government grants, employ both a grants manager and a grant writer or director of development.
+A grants manager assists the CFO with grant reports and grant-related accounting.
+For organizations and companies seeking broader capital raising beyond grants and donations — such as equity investment or venture funding — specialist advisory firms may be engaged in place of or alongside traditional development staff.
+A development director is usually remunerated for their work, and in best practices for nonprofit organizations, development directors earn fixed salaries.
+Commission-based remuneration is still considered unethical by professional bodies such as the Grant Professionals Association (GPA) and the Association of Fundraising Professionals (AFP), though the prevalence of the practice varies with broader economic conditions.

+The development director's primary responsibility is to oversee fundraising strategy, rather than to personally solicit funds.
+They are concerned with the overall growth of the organization — including staff, membership, budget, and assets — to maximize both its financial sustainability and public profile.
+They may write grants, research foundations and corporations, and oversee or implement other fundraising strategies, working largely behind the scenes to establish effective structures and processes.
+Compensation for this role is most strongly influenced by the size and type of organization, followed by geographic location and tenure.